What is data validation? Why, when, and how to use it

 Range check

 A range check verifies that data falls within an acceptable range of values.
-For instance, if a database contains the age of customers, a range check can ensure that all ages are within a specific range such as 18 to 100 years.
+For instance, if a database contains the age of customers, a range check can ensure that all ages are within the specific range of 18 to 100 years.

 Format check